Signs in the mouth indicating high blood sugar.. know the details

 • Unexplained weight loss

 However, have you ever heard that your gums or even your tongue can also indicate a danger Diabetes?
-As strange as it sounds, there are some signs in your mouth that could indicate diabetes.
+As strange as it sounds, there are some signs in your mouth that might indicate diabetes.

 1. Dry mouth: